-(A) Identify the Degister of th o following passage and point
+(Δ) Identify the Register of the following passage and point (

 d) Academic prose iv) Incomplete utterances

 c) Newspaper headlines iii) Instantaneous simple present

 b) Conversation ii) Articles dropped

 a) Sports commentaries i) Nominalizations

 A В

 Q. 3 (A) Identify the Register of the following passage and point out its important linguistic features.